 Second- and third-year law students have the opportunity to participate in the Frank J. Remington Center's Criminal Appeals Project.
-This fall-spring project combines class work on appellate procedure, client-centered representation on appeal, issue spotting, and persuasive writing, with work on an actual criminal appeal assigned by the State Public Defender's Office.
+This fall-spring project combines class work on appellate procedure, client-centered representation on appeal, issue spotting, and persuasive writing, with work on actual criminal appeal cases assigned by the State Public Defender's Office.

-In the fall semester, students will take a 3-credit class entitled "Advanced Criminal Procedure: Representing the Criminal Appellant," along with an additional credit of clinical work.
+In the fall semester, students will take a 3-credit class entitled "Advanced Criminal Procedure: Representing the Criminal Appellant," along with an additional 2 credits of clinical work.
 This class qualifies for the 60-credit rule.
 The class will have one weekly large group section and one weekly discussion section.
-In the large group section, students will study appellate procedure, the ethics of appellate representation, issue spotting, and persuasion.
+In the large group section, students will study appellate procedure, the ethics of appellate representation, issue spotting, and methods of persuasion.
 At the same time, students will be meeting their appeal clients, reading transcripts, and analyzing their cases in the discussion sections.

 During spring semester, students will enroll in the same two courses for 4-5 credits.
 There will be fewer large-group meetings; most of the work will be on postconviction motions or hearings and/or writing appellate briefs.